xnkjj/xnkjj/README.md

 ### What I'm Up To

-I'm currently seeking opportunities as a **remote Golang developer**.
-I'm open to remote opportunities within the time zones UTC+3 to UTC+8.
+I'm currently seeking a job as **remote Golang developer** or **technical team manager**.
+I'm open to remote opportunities within the time zones **UTC+3 to UTC+8**.
 If you're looking for someone with my background or want to chat about tech, feel free to reach out!

 ### Contact